influxdata/telegraf/outputs/kinesis/README.md

 ### streamname

 The streamname is used by the plugin to ensure that data is sent to the correct Kinesis stream.
 It is important to note that the stream *MUST* be pre-configured for this plugin to function correctly.
+If the stream does not exist the plugin will result in telegraf exiting with an exit code of 1.

 ### partitionkey

 This is used to group data within a stream.
-Currently this plugin only supports a single partitionkey which means that data will be entirely sent through a single Shard and Partition from a single host.
-If you have to scale out the kinesis throughput using a different partition key on different hosts or host groups might be a workable solution.

-## todo

-* Check if the stream exists so that we have a graceful exit.
+Currently this plugin only supports a single partitionkey.
+Manually configuring different hosts, or groups of hosts with manually selected partitionkeys might be a workable solution to scale out.